 AMD’s 5900X is compatible with existing X570 and B550 motherboards after a BIOS update, as well as some B450 and x470 motherboards, depending on the manufacturer.
 AMD has confirmed that it won’t launch a new chipset with its Zen 3 CPUs.

 This will be the last generation of AMD CPUs that make use of its AM4 socket, so next-generation Zen 4 CPUs will almost certainly require a motherboard upgrade, making Intel’s Comet lake somewhat more future-proof.

 After Intel took a significant jump forward in terms of their products’ performance, AMD has climbed back to the top of the pack when they released their first-generation Ryzen CPUs.
 Gaming and single-threaded performance have taken a lot more effort despite AMD managing to take the top spot for productivity with ease.
 It’s somewhat poetic that on the last AM4 CPU, AMD finally managed to take the crown in just about every category.
-The Ryzen 9 5900X is a generation-defining CPU, and though expensive, represents one of the most exciting CPUs ever made.
+We think that the Ryzen 9 5900X is worth the expense as it could easily be the most innovative CPU of this generation.

 Not only does the Intel Core i9-10900K win our user’s choice award over the 5900X, but it also holds its own over many other competitors on the market today.
 As multithreading performance becomes ever more critical, the 5900X is only likely to increase its lead.
 We think that the 11th-generation Rocket Lake CPUs could bring Intel back to the top of the field, but with their release being about six months away, we’ll have to wait and see.